Fixed Point CORDIC

 Graphical Representations

 The hardware implementation of the algorithm could consist of a single CORDIC element, that would then be reused for each iteration.
-But instead, to take advantage of maximum parallelization and being able to have a continous input, a number of CORDIC elements is used.
+But instead, to take advantage of maximum parallelization and be able to have a continuous input, several CORDIC elements are used.
 So basically we are using one CORDIC element per iteration up to the maximum number of iterations.
-The elements will then be connected to each other sequentially.
+The elements will then be connected sequentially.

 Synchronous Data Flow

-Each elements is referenced as $CE_i$ and the inputs is connected to $CE_0$ while the output comes from $CE_{10}$, as shown in the figure below.
+Each element is referenced as $CE_i$ and the inputs are connected to $CE_0$ while the output comes from $CE_{10}$, as shown in the figure below.

 Example of a CORDIC element chain